J-1 Visa Environmental Attorney Jobs

 Assess the two-year home residency requirement upfront

-J-1 Trainees and Research Scholars funded by their home government or whose skills are on the Exchange Visitor Skills List may face a two-year home residency requirement before adjusting to H-1B or permanent residence.
+J-1 Trainees and Research Scholars funded by their home government or whose skills are on the Exchange Visitor Skills List may face a two-year home residency requirement before adjusting to H-1B visa or permanent residence.
 Check your DS-2019 before accepting an offer.

 Confirm the host employer's compliance infrastructure